 01 of 05

 Nudism is permitted between poles 14.50 and 16.80; there is also the cheekily-named beach pavilion Ja, Natuurlijk ("Yes, Naturally"), dedicated to nude sunbathers.
+Additionally, although this beach doesn't offer many amenities aside from bathrooms at the pavilion, there is a restaurant called de Goudvis near the free parking area at the start of the beach path.

 02 of 05